 Scabies is a contagious skin condition where mites burrow into the skin causing itchy rashes.
-Eczema is a noncontagious and life-long skin condition that flares up at different times, sometimes without warning.
+Eczema is a noncontagious, life-long skin condition that flares up at different times, sometimes without warning.

-Both conditions cause dark, itchy rashes to appear on the skin.
+Both conditions cause itchy rashes to appear on the skin.
 Scabies is treatable with medications that kill the mites that cause it.
-Eczema, on the other hand, is a skin condition that requires life-long management.
+Eczema, on the other hand, requires lifelong management.

-This article will discuss the differences between scabies and eczema, treatment options for each condition, and when to see a doctor.
+This article will discuss the differences between scabies and eczema, treatment options for each condition, and when to contact a doctor.

 According to the American Academy of Dermatology Association (AAD), scabies and eczema both cause: